Man, child injured during officer-involved shooting; B.C.'s police watchdog investigating

 Mounties in Merritt say were trying to stop a truck Sunday that was believed to have stolen property on a flat-deck trailer.
 Just before 4 p.m., officers tried to pull the truck over but the driver fled from police.

 The team spotted the truck again at about 5:30 p.m., but this time without the trailer.
-Police used a spike belt and while the vehicle initially stopped, the driver eventually continued.
+Police used a spike belt, and while the vehicle initially stopped, the driver eventually continued, and allegedly fired gunshots at officers.
+Police were seen collecting shell casings from the area on Monday.

-The driver finally came to stop on Highway 8 near Snake Road and Highway 97C, police say.
+After driving with blown out rear tires for several minutes, the driver eventually came to stop on Highway 8 near Snake Road and Highway 97C.

+Merritt resident Kelly Prosper was visiting his uncle with his three young children when the truck stopped in front of the yard.
+Prosper said he saw a gun in the driver’s hand.

 The IIO is asking anyone with information about the incident to call its witness tip line at 1-855-446-8477.